 Pros of Hiring Outside Marketers

 Here’s the obvious truth: An agency that specializes in marketing (especially one that specializes in tracking and measuring results) should be able to offer solid results right off the bat.
 Hiring a full-time employee, however, means that that person might need some time to finish training, or to get used to the way your company operates.

 In addition, full-service marketing firms have tools you may not.
 From current design software to stock photo library access to its own social media audience, these resources can be an enormous boon to your marketing results that you wouldn't be able to afford otherwise.

 Say the work you need done is temporary or seasonal, like a holiday promotion campaign or a website redesign.
 In these cases, it’s better to work with an outside firm than to hire an employee.

 An outside perspective can also be incredibly helpful when it comes to prioritizing your business goals.
-At Story Block, we believe your marketing firm should be your ally and advisor when it comes to buckling down, defining goals, and identifying the best tools to achieve them.
+At Story Block, we believe your marketing firm should be your ally and adviser when it comes to buckling down, defining goals, and identifying the best tools to achieve them.
 We'll even give you the resources to do it yourself if you're not ready to meet.
-Grab this free 2017 Marketing Self Audit to take a tough look at your marketing efforts.
-Maybe your it's ready for 2017.
+Grab this free Marketing Self Audit to take a tough look at your marketing efforts.
+Maybe your strategy is built for today's customers.
 Maybe not.

-If you don't know, an outside agency can help you find out, fix it, and keep it evolving at the speed of your customers.
+If you don't know, an outside agency can help you find out, fix it, and keep it evolving as quickly as your customers are.